huhu/rust-search-extension/docs/content/testimonial.md

 > It's crazy to me that it can even compete with a `cargo doc --open` invocation
 > now that one can cache crate docs locally.

+## From *u/gnosnivek*

+> This extension was probably the only thing keeping me sane when I was working on a homebrew gzip implementation for a crazy idea of mine.
+Tracking bitstreams and bitvectors and bit(?????)s was a mess, and google searches were pulling up weird outdated docs for the crates I was using.
+>
+> Thanks for all your work on the extension, and congrats on 1.0!

 ## From *u/iulian_r*